maidsafe/QA/CONTRIBUTING.md

 ## What we're working on

-The best way to follow our progress is to read the [MaidSafe Dev Updates](https://safenetforum.org/c/development/updates), which are published every week (on Thursdays) on the [SAFE Network Forum](https://safenetforum.org/).
+The best way to follow our progress is to read the [MaidSafe Dev Updates](https://safenetforum.org/c/development/updates), which are published every week (on Thursdays) on the [Safe Network Forum](https://safenetforum.org/).

 See our [Development Roadmap](https://safenetwork.tech/roadmap/) for more information on our near term development focus and longer term plans.